Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __special_treament__
   - Type: string
-  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the monoliquid system that are important for reproducibility and are not described by the aforementioned           metadata, they should be explained here.
+  - Description: If there are any other specific methods, procedures, characteristics or aspects related to the multiphase system that are important for reproducibility and are not described by the aforementioned           metadata, they should be explained here.

 </details>